biblenerd/byzantique-hugo-site-files/content/faqs.md

 ## You're wrong!
 (You found an error)

 Thanks for your attention to detail.
 Feel free to [contact me](/contact), or if you're familiar with using [GitHub](https://github.com/biblenerd/byzantique-hugo-site-files), by all means [file an issue](https://github.com/biblenerd/byzantique-hugo-site-files/issues) or [send a pull request](https://github.com/biblenerd/byzantique-hugo-site-files/pulls).
 Please note that it may take ma a while to acknowledge and handle your message.
 I appreciate your patience.

+## Please take down copyrighted material

+Please note that this is a nonprofit website.
+I do not sell nor knowingly use advertising nor any other means of earning income from this website.

+I use and quote from copyrighted material which has not always been specifically authorized by the copyright owner(s).
+I am making such material available for criticism, comment, news reporting, teaching, scholarship, or research.

+I believe this constitutes a "fair use" of any such copyrighted material as provided for in section 107 of the United States Copyright law.

+However, if you disagree and wish to request that I take down certain materials (i.e., DMCA takedown ), clarify a citation or other reference, etc., please [contact me](/contact) with a precise description of what you'd like removed, why, and a direct link to the specific content.
+I'll review your request and get back to when I have an opportunity to do so.